 For the first time in a very long while pre-sale contracts for residential properties are hitting the market.
 Residential developers and their banks have been keeping a low profile these last few years but things are beginning to change.
-Changes in the law means there are some new things to look out for in agreements for sales off the plans.
+Changes in the law mean there are some new things to look out for in agreements for sales off-the-plans.

 Selling a unit off the plans?